Clinical skills labs

 Camps and workshops

-Students can also participate in week-long camps and workshops that make use of simulation technology.
-For example, Trauma Week and Women and Children's Health Camp (medicine) and Allied Health camps.
-UONDRH staff members take the simulation equipment into the field and—often with the help from some actors—challenge the students' knowledge, skills and decision-making ability.
+Students can also participate in week-long camps, workshops and specialist weeks that make use of simulation technology.
+University of Newcastle Department of Rural Health staff members take the simulation equipment into the field and—often with the help from some actors—challenge the students' knowledge, skills and decision-making ability.